apache/airflow/docs/apache-airflow/howto/timetable.rst

     (usually after the end of the data interval).

-If there was a run scheduled previously, we should now schedule for the next weekday, i.e. plus one day if the previous run was on Monday through Thursday, or three days if it was on Friday.
-If there was not a previous scheduled run, however, we pick the next workday's midnight after ``restriction.earliest`` (unless it *is* a workday's midnight; in which case it's used directly).
+If there was a run scheduled previously, we should now schedule for the next non-holiday weekday by looping through subsequent days to find one that is not a Saturday, Sunday, or US holiday.
+If there was not a previous scheduled run, however, we pick the next non-holiday workday's midnight after ``restriction.earliest``.
 ``restriction.catchup`` also needs to be considered---if it's ``False``, we can't schedule before the current time, even if ``start_date`` values are in the past.
 Finally, if our calculated data interval is later than